scala/improvement-proposals/content/struct-classes.md

 ## Summary

-Introduce “struct classes”, a new flavour of class definitions that is a middle ground between regular classes and case classes.
+We introduce “struct classes”, a new flavour of class definitions that is a middle ground between regular classes and case classes.
 Like case classes, struct classes structurally implement `equals`, `hashCode`, and `toString`.
 However, unlike with case classes, the companions of struct classes don't have `apply` and `unapply`